The Storytelling Workbook

 The art of storytelling, helps businesses and people build on their current communication and ideation strategies.

-Here’s a little snippet of the first few minutes of Tas’ discussion..
+Following is a little snippet of the first few minutes of Tas’s discussion.

-In terms of today’s.
+In terms of today.
 I mean, if you’re talking to a younger audience, how would you persuade them that storytelling is actually an effective and useful tool?

 Tas: I think it’s one of those strange things.
 But often you see people who are training people about things, things that people don’t know about.
-But I’m talking to people about things that everyone knows about storytelling because we grow up reading stories as children.
+But what I’m talking about to people is something that everyone knows, because we grow up reading stories as children.
 We hear stories, we understand the world through stories.
-As parents, we talk to our children.
-We again instruct them, educate them, help them understand the world through stories.
+As parents, we instruct our children, educate them, help them understand the world through stories.
 So for me, all I’m saying is they’ve always been there.
 So I see myself as trying to restore the lost art of storytelling, to say we all know how stories work.
-I hope we’re all watching Stranger Things or other TV programmes are available or Severance.
+I hope we’re all watching Stranger Things, or Severance.
 I’m going to say Severance, and please ask me later about Severance, if you haven’t watched it.
-But whatever it is or we read great books or the fact is we are still immersed in storytelling, but for some reason, it was considered to be a drift from how marketing and communications work.
+The fact that we read great books, or that we are still immersed in storytelling, is for some reason considered to be a drift from how marketing and communications work.
 Now for young people in particular, we’ll talk about social media.
 I’m sure everyone says, well, it’s different.
-It’s a digital world, and everything is.
-But the principles of communication for me are the same.
+It’s a digital world.
+But the principles of communication are the same.

 Yeah.
-I mean, you wrote this book, The Storytelling Book, seven years ago.
-It was published some seven years ago.
+I mean, you wrote this book, The Storytelling Book, which was published some seven years ago.
 And this book still continues to sell incredibly well year after year.
-Perhaps you could just tell us why you decided to write your new book, The Storytelling Workbook, and what do you hope to, I guess, provide people with the new book?
+Perhaps you could just tell us why you decided to write your new book, The Storytelling Workbook, and what do you hope to, I guess, provide people with?

 Tas: I think a number of reasons.
-One is I think my work is still not done.
+One is, I think my work is still not done.
 Does that sound ironic?
 There’s that and also I just love, as you know, Martin, I love the process of writing, frankly.
 So again, apologies to my family and keep writing.
 But the second thing is and it goes back to, I suppose, your previous question, things have changed.
 So one of the things I wanted to do because the first book was really about sort of three elements.
 One was where we’re going wrong, which is this obsession with numbers, like all our democracy, the obsession with numbers and measurement and KPIs, anyone who works in marketing or business, you know what I mean?
-Kpis and metrics, everyone’s become obsessed with them.
-So I wanted to just take a look back and say, why has that happened?
+KPIs and metrics, everyone’s become obsessed with them.
+So I wanted to just take a look back and say, Why has that happened?
 And can we stop doing that, please?
-Then the second part was why storytelling works and then the rest of it was sort of tips and tricks.
-So I thought I’d done a certain amount on that and then I got more comments from people.
-I’ve done more training over those sorts of years but also I thought it was nice to sort of a put some exercises.
+Then the second part was why storytelling works, and then the rest of it was sort of tips and tricks.
+So I thought I’d done a certain amount on that, and then I got more comments from people.
+I’ve done more training over those sorts of years, but also I thought it was nice to put some exercises.

 Actually the book is interactive so in the sense that there are exercises after each week and you can do these things.
-But the second thing is we thought it was a good idea to specifically look at different areas in which we can apply it.
+But the second thing is, we thought it was a good idea to specifically look at different areas in which we can apply it.
 So not just you’ve got a presentation to write but also if you’re doing a CV.
 So again looking at different target audiences, working, marketing, advertising, we’re talking about target audiences.
 So looking at people who are looking at getting jobs, we’re changing jobs.
-How you apply that to CVS?
-Because there’s a section in the new book where I anonymize them to spare their embarrassment.
+How do you apply that to CVS?
+Because there’s a section in the new book where I anonymise them to spare their embarrassment.
 But there are things that people write on LinkedIn which are just painfully dull.
-Sorry, clearly no one here obviously but they’re very generic and they’re very dull.
-Part of what I’m saying is okay that’s another area where you can apply stories.
-How do you tell your story in your CV and your LinkedIn profile and also yeah kids in your dating app.
-So if I say Tinder, is that a generic but there’s a specific thing after each exercise.
+Sorry, clearly no one here obviously, but they’re very generic and they’re very dull.
+Part of what I’m saying is, okay, that’s another area where you can apply stories.
+How do you tell your story in your CV and your LinkedIn profile and also, yeah, kids in your dating app.
+So if I say Tinder, that is generic but there’s a specific thing after each exercise.
 How would you apply this if you’re trying to sell yourself, if you’re trying to meet someone, if you’re trying to tell your own story.
-So that was another way in which I thought we could sort of just bring it not exactly up to date but just put a new spin on it.
+So that was another way in which I thought we could sort of just bring it not exactly up to date, but just put a new spin on it.

 [Continued available on the video]